JoshHarrington/stockcube_ruby/README.md

 	- ~~Method to edit a recipes Ingredients and Portions~~
 	- ~~Method to favourite a set of recipes~~
 	- ~~Default recipes page would be user's favourite recipes, not a listing of all recipes~~
+	- Allow all users to suggest recipes, let them be checked by admin and added to database if they pass
 	- Search form on index page, pass value through to search page
 	- Method to share recipes between account?
 		- Sharing link to page